IBE160/SG-NextGenCoding/docs/design/ux-design-specification.md

 ### 6.1 Component Strategy

 Our strategy is to leverage the `shadcn/ui` design system for foundational components while developing a few key custom components for the application's unique features.
+Any specific customizations to `shadcn/ui` components (e.g., theme overrides) will be documented in the project's Storybook or component library.

 #### Components from `shadcn/ui`:
 - **Buttons:** For all primary and secondary actions.